Lowest Forex Markup. Apply Now!!

 The procedure for advance import payment involves several steps to facilitate a smooth and transparent financial transaction between the importer and exporter.
 Below is a general outline of the procedure for advance import payment:

-• Payment Confirmation: The exporter's bank confirms the receipt of the advance payment.
-The exporter may receive a notification or confirmation from their bank verifying the successful transfer of funds.
+The exporter's bank confirms the receipt of payment.
+The exporter gets a notice that the funds have arrived.

 FAQ’s